CarlinLiao/TRANSFOR19/SPARTA_README.md

 Generally we want to avoid changing any files that the official repo controls (e.g. `area.png`, `Predictions.zip`, and `README.md`).

+## Dataset

+Original datafile's too big to commit so [here it is](https://drive.google.com/file/d/1ViX3FxWIN-L4Umx9svy-P_gMflsqgOa5/view?usp=sharing).
+Drop it into the main directory and git will be preset to ignore it.

 ## Projecting

 If we use map information, make sure to use the [eviltransform library](https://github.com/googollee/eviltransform) to convert back and forth between standard projection coordinates (WGS-84) and the Chinese-specific projection coordinate system (GCJ-02).